 Weather and climate impact the type of paint needed, and it also determines how often a house will need to be painted.
-If you live in a hot and sunny climate, direct sunlight may cause the exterior paint to fade.
+If the home is located in a hot and sunny climate, direct sunlight may cause the exterior paint to fade.
 Homes in areas that experience harsh winters or high humidity will need paint that can withstand the elements.
 While the national average cost to paint a house is $3,087, prices can also depend on the region of the country where the home is located due to labor prices and cost of living.
 For example, in the Southwest it costs an average of $2,400 to paint a 1,500-square-foot house.
 In New England, the same job might cost $4,800.

 Additional Costs and Considerations

-When budgeting for the cost to paint a house, there are usually additional price factors and considerations.
-Labor costs to paint a house can run from $25 to $75 per hour and can vary due to the size of the house and needed repairs.
-Some other additional costs are paint stripping, equipment and travel fees, and landscaping.
+When budgeting for the cost to paint a house, there are additional price factors and considerations for homeowners to take into account.
+Some additional costs are paint stripping, equipment and travel fees, and landscaping.

 Repairs or Upgrades

-Some common repairs and upgrades needed before painting a house are repairing or replacing siding, caulking around doors and windows, mold removal, and lead paint inspections and removal (if your home was built before 1978).
-Lead paint inspections can cost between $200 and $400, and do-it-yourself tests are available for less than $40.
+Some common repairs and upgrades needed before painting a house are repairing or replacing siding, caulking around doors and windows, mold removal, and lead paint inspections and removal (if the home was built before 1978).
+Lead paint inspections can cost between $220 and $420.

-If there is peeling or chipped paint, the house may need to have the paint stripped.
+If there is peeling or chipped paint, the house may need to have its paint stripped.
 While it’s not usually necessary to strip the entire house, sections can be stripped using a sander, heat gun, or scraper.
 It costs $0.50 to $2 per square foot to strip paint.